bwagner2-git/bwagner2-git.github.io/lab5.md

  INSERT YOUTUBE VIDEO HERE

 The tape is 8ft long and the requirement was to go 6ft still over the tape.

+5960 Extra Questions
+1. The motors do not respond very quickly to changes in the signal.
+The analog write generates a PWM signal that acts as a sort of pseudo analog signal for the motor, and a higher frequency PWM signal is not going to provide any benefits as the steps are already unoticeable.
+The motor is an sense acts as a sort of low pass filter.